Bennotsi-MTG/Doomsday-Codex/core/brainstorm.md

 LED, GP, [TW/AoI], BW, LM

 Example two:
-This follows exactly the same as example one however we require an additional 2 generic to pull it off.
+This follows exactly the same as example one however we require an additional 2 generic mana to pull it off.
-Storm Count = 1
+1. Cast Doomsday, build: [LED, IU, GP, LED, LP]
-1. Cast BS for U (2).
-Draw (LED, IU, GP) and replace (IU, BW)
+2. Cast BS, draw (LED, TW/AoI, GP) and replace (IU, BW)
-2. Cast LED (3)
+3. Cast LED
-3. Cast GP (4) and hold priority cracking for UUU
+4. Cast GP, hold priority cracking LED for UUU or RRR, draw (IU)
-4. Draw (IU)
-5. Cast IU (5)
+5. Cast IU, draw (BW, LED, LLP)
-6. Draw (BW, LP, LED)
-7. Cast LP (6)
+6. Cast LED (6)
-8. Cast LED (7)
+7. Cast LP (7)
-9. Crack LP for R
+Crack LP for R
-10. Cast BW (8) for ToA, hold priority and crack LED for BBB
+8. Cast BW targeting ToA, hold priority and crack LED for BBB
-11. Cast ToA for Storm = 9.
+9. Cast ToA for 9 Storm.

 Again the same concept applies however we do need one extra mana.
 The difference comes from the fact that we draw BW with IU, as opposed to exiling it with TW or AoI.
 The fact